Bolt.new App Fix: How to Repair Common Issues in 2026

 - The app does what you need, just unreliably

-- You have users or data you can't afford to lose
+- You have users or data you cannot afford to lose

 Rebuild if: